Karankumarm549/Dominos---Predictive-Purchase-Order-System/README.md

    | Prophet     | 0.2163   | 2        |                |
    | SARIMA      | 0.2327   | 3        |                |
    | LSTM        | 0.2345   | 4        |     Worst      |

+## ARIMA Model Forecasting:
+This section outlines the process of utilizing the best-performing ARIMA model to forecast future sales effectively:

+- **Model Loading:** The ARIMA model, previously trained and saved as best_arima_model.pkl, is loaded to generate accurate sales predictions.
+- **Sales Forecasting:** Using the loaded model, sales are forecasted for the next 7 days (n_forecast = 7).

 ## RESULT: